-A secondary form of collaboration, more suited to systemic issues, are indirect collaborative engagements intermediated by third party institutions or industry bodies.
-In complex areas of systemic risk we recognise that the impact of individual engagement is likely to be limited, so it makes sense to pool our influence with larger investor groups.
-We acknowledge there are many areas we can benefit from the insights of larger and more experience collaborators in the field of systemic risk.
+In complex areas of systemic risk we recognise that the impact of individual engagement is likely to be limited.
+It therefore make sense to pool our influence with larger investor groups via collaborative bodies.
+We also acknowledge there are many areas in which we can benefit from and leverage the insights of larger and more experienced collaborators who are leaders in the field of systemic risk.